 Studying with us this summer can help you build up credits for your own degree course.

-Dual City summer courses are taught by practicing professionals who are members of the Parsons faculty in New York and of the Central Saint Martins faculty in London.
+Dual and Tri City summer courses are taught by practicing professionals who are members of the Parsons faculty in New York and Paris, and of the Central Saint Martins faculty in London.
 Courses often feature guest lecturers and critics.

-Dual City Summer Program students can live in New School residence halls on the Greenwich Village campus.
+Dual and Tri City Summer Program students can live in New School residence halls on the Greenwich Village campus.
 Visit

 Summer Housing for more details.